Albert Kjøller Jacobsen

 albertkjoller.png

 I am a PhD researcher at the Technical University of Denmark (DTU), supervised by Georgios Arvanitidis from the Section for Cognitive Systems.
-My project seeks to advance approximate Bayesian inference methods by leveraging concepts from differential geometry.
+My project seeks to advance approximate Bayesian inference by leveraging differential geometry.

 I have a strong background in machine learning and hold a Master’s degree in Human-Centered Artificial Intelligence with the thesis focusing on leveraging concepts from differential geometry in optimization for improving generalization performance.